MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/model-app-page-issues.md

 * Supports the most common canvas controls and custom pro-dev components.
 For more information on what is available, see [Design a custom page for your model-driven app](design-page-for-model-app.md)

 * Makers need to share custom pages to allow another maker to make changes.
 This is a different behavior than the typical model components.
 If a custom page can not be shared from solution explorer, open the environment in Power Platform admin center and then open Resources > Power Apps > Page > Share.
+Similarly in order to reuse the canvas components inside the custom page, corresponding canvas component library also need to be shared with the custom page makers.

+* Maker experience for custom page does not has support for certain Power Apps component framework APIs like Navigation and Web APIs which is inline with the stand alone canvas apps.
+However these APIs are avaialable in the published app where the custom page is added to model apps, please see [add code components to a custom page for your model-driven app.](/powerapps/maker/model-driven-apps/page-code-components)

 ## End User Related Issues